ismayc/ismayc.github.io/teaching/soc301-f2016/slides.md

 - Ask you to produce some histograms, boxplots, and barplots in R Markdown
 - Time in class to finish Lab 2
 - Complete one-third-term course evaluation
-- Reflect on your learning in last slide

 #### To do for next time